 The following basic requirements must be fulfilled to consider SAML-based SSO at all:

-- ability to POST to an ACS endpoint
+- IdP with ability to POST to an ACS endpoint

 - IdP Metadata XML file

 - a trustworthy (in respect to your organization) certificate contained in the Metadata file

 - Symbio installed on a HTTPS/SSL/TLS binding